Swift X-ray and UV Observations of SDSS J141118.31+481257.6 During its First Ever Recorded Superoutburst: Abstract

 \section{Abstract}

-SDSS J141118.31+481257.6 is an ultracompact white dwarf binary with an orbital period of 46 min.
+SDSS J141118.31+481257.6 is an ultracompact white dwarf binary (or AM CVn system) with an orbital period of 46 min.
 We analyze $\sim 23$\ ks of X-ray and UV data taken with the \textit{Neil Gehrels Swift Observatory} during its first ever recorded outbursts.
 The events took place 13 years after the system was discovered.
-We detected 3 events in our UV data, all with amplitudes of $\sim 7$ mags with respect to quiescence.
+We detected 3 events in our UV data, all with amplitudes of $\sim 7$ mags with respect to quiescence, the largests detected for an AM CVn system so far.
 The first 2 events correspond to a superoutburst and the third one to another detected outburst.
 The 3 episodes that we identified occurred in a period of 24 days, each one displaying very rapid brightness changes.
 At $\sim 120$ days since the detection of the superoutburst, the system remains 1 magnitude brighter in UV compared to the quiescence level.
 The X-ray observations suggest that the X-ray emission is not correlated with the UV.